syxlox/testdocument/README.md

 # testdocument
-xml stuff and plugin code of my bachelor thesis (german)
+xml stuff, javascript scripts and plugin code of my bachelor thesis (german)

 this respository includes the xml stuff needed to implement the new workitem type "testdocument" for polarion.